create3000/jekyll-x3d/README.md

 # jekyll-x3d

 Adds support for X3D syntax highlighting to Jekyll.
 This allows developers to easily integrate and display X3D content within their Jekyll-powered websites.
+The advantage over XML highlighting is that the contents of script nodes and shader nodes are also highlighted.

 ## Usage